OldManUmby/DND.SRD.Wiki/pages/15.creatures/default.10.md

 ***Bite***. *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 10 (2d6 + 3) piercing damage.
 If the target is a creature, it must succeed on a DC 13 Strength saving throw or be knocked prone.

 A **worg** is an evil predator that delights in hunting and devouring creatures weaker than itself.
 Cunning and malevolent, worgs roam across the remote wilderness or are raised by goblins and hobgoblins.
 Those creatures use worgs as mounts, but a worg will turn on its rider if it feels mistreated or malnourished.
 Worgs speak in their own language and Goblin, and a few learn to speak Common as well.

+# Chapter ##: Non-Player Characters

+This appendix contains statistics for various humanoid non-player characters (NPCs) that adventurers might encounter during a campaign, including lowly commoners and mighty archmages.
+These stat blocks can be used to represent both human and nonhuman NPCs.